luckman212/click-run/README.md

 Double click or press `[enter]` — your command will be executed! (if invoked with the `--dry-run` flag, the command will only be previewed, without actually be executed).

-> ⚠️ This is potentially dangerous!
+## ⚠️ This is potentially dangerous!

-> Passing arbitrary strings to shell `eval` can result in unexpected (or worse) results.
-Please test your commands with `--dry-run` if you're not sure!
-The program does not do any additional error-checking.
+Passing arbitrary strings to shell `eval` can result in unexpected (or worse) results.
+Test your commands with `--dry-run` if you're not sure!
+The program does very minimal error-checking.